kintone/js-sdk/packages/data-loader/README.md

 **THIS IS EXPERIMENTAL, AND THESE FEATURES ARE NOT SUPPORTED YET.**

-- Update records when importing
+- Upsert records when importing

 We plan to support them in the future release.